Relativistic diffusion model for hadron production in p-Pb collisions at the LHC: CGC initial states

 For $\varphi(x,k^2)$ we use the Kharzeev-Levin-Nardi {(KLN)} model \cite{Kharzeev2001b,Kharzeev2001, Kharzeev2004b,Kharzeev2005a,Duraes2016}

 where $k^2$ defines the internal momentum transfer scale.
 The gluon saturation scale is

 in agreement with the CGC literature.
 Specific parameters in our p-Pb calculations for the forward-rapidity central source are {$x_0=1$, $A=1$, and $\lambda = 0.288$}.
-The latter value is taken from fits to deep-inelastic scattering e-p data from HERA \cite{Golec-Biernat1998}, where $Q_0^2x_0^\lambda\simeq 0.097$ GeV$^2$ was determined together with $\lambda$. {These $(\lambda,Q_0^2)$-values where within experimental uncertainties found to be consistent with the ones needed for stopping in A-A collisions at SPS and RHIC energies \cite{mtw09}, and charged-hadron production in Pb-Pb collisions at LHC energies \cite{hgw24}.
-For the backward-rapidity central source in p-Pb, we use A=208.}
+The latter value is taken from fits to deep-inelastic scattering e-p data from HERA \cite{Golec-Biernat1998}, where $Q_0^2x_0^\lambda\simeq 0.097$ GeV$^2$ was determined together with $\lambda$. {These $(\lambda,Q_0^2)$-values where within experimental uncertainties found to be consistent with the ones needed for stopping in A-A collisions at SPS and RHIC energies \cite{mtw09}, and charged-hadron production in Pb-Pb collisions at LHC energies \cite{hgw24}. }

+For the backward-rapidity central source in p-Pb, we {thus initially use A=208.
+However, comparing to recent LHC p-Pb data, this will turn out to overestimate the gluon saturation scale in the nucleus when calculated according to Eq.\,(\ref{qs}), as already indicated in Ref.\,\cite{lap13}.
+Therefore, we shall later use $Q_0^2$ as a free parameter to not only correct for the $A^{1/3}$ scaling of Eq.\,(\ref{qs}), but also to capture the centrality dependence of the gluon saturation scale.}

 Since the applicability of this approach is limited to small values of $x$, the unintegrated gluon distributions are usually modified according to \cite{alb07}

 in order to avoid overcounting for large value of $x$, thus adhering to quark counting rules.
 Accordingly, we have introduced this modification into the subsequent calculations.